davejagoda/davejagoda.github.io/books/index.md

 Dick, Philip K. (1968). *Do Androids Dream of Electric Sheep?*.

+Duke, Annie (2018). *Thinking in Bets: Making Smarter Decisions When You Don't Have All the Facts*.

 Frank, Thomas (2016). *Listen, Liberal*.

 Gibson, William (1986). *Burning Chrome*.